wisnuciwun/learn-laravel-1/README.md

 check table you want to relate, if user_id doesn't exist yet do a migrate with php artisan make:migration add some code in up() like in new_post_table_with_userid.php then php artisan migrate

+## how to create symlink to access image on public folder :

+php artisan storage:link